vuejs/vue-eslint-parser/docs/ast.md

 }
 ```

-- This is mustaches or directive values.
+- This is mustaches or directive values or style variables.
 - If syntax errors exist, `VExpressionContainer#expression` is `null`.
 - If it's an empty mustache, `VExpressionContainer#expression` is `null`. (e.g., `{{ /* a comment */ }}`)
 - `Reference` is objects but not `Node`.
 Those are external references which are in the expression.